ronaldbosma/blog/content/blog/apim-client-certificate-series/03-securing-backend-connections-with-mtls-in-apim/index.md

 There are some considerations to keep in mind when working with client certificates stored in Key Vault and used by API Management.

-First, when creating a certificate in Key Vault, it's preferred to _not_ make the private key exportable.
+First, when creating or importing certificates in Key Vault, it's preferred to _not_ make the private key exportable.
 This is safer because it's not possible to export the private key and steal the certificate.
 However, when using the certificate in API Management, the private key must be exportable.
 If you don't make it exportable and deploy the Bicep template, you'll receive the following error:

 ```plaintext
 Certificate with id 'client-certificate' does not contain private key.
 ```

 Secondly, at the time of writing this post, API Management has a bug concerning certificates with key type EC.
-When deploying the Bicep template and referencing a certificate with key type EC, the first deployment will succeed when the 'certificate' resource is created in API Management.
+When deploying the Bicep template and referencing a certificate with this key type, the first deployment will succeed when the 'certificate' resource is created in API Management.
 However, once the 'certificate' resource exists in API Management, consecutive deployments will all fail with a 500 Internal Server Error response.

 To test this, create a certificate in the Key Vault with key type EC.
 Then redeploy the Bicep template, passing the name of the new client certificate into the `clientCertificateSecretName` parameter.
-Assuming that the 'certificate' resource already exists in API Management, the deployment will take a lot longer than before.
+Assuming that the 'certificate' resource already existed in API Management, the deployment will take a lot longer than before.
 If you look at the deployment in the Azure Portal, you'll see a running deployment with status 'InternalServerError'.
 See the figure below.

 ![Running Deployment with Internal Server Error](../../../../../images/apim-client-certificate-series/03-securing-backend-connections-with-mtls-in-apim/running-deployment-with-internal-server-error.png)

-I've let the deployment run and it failed after running for more than 2 hours due to a timeout.
+I let the deployment run, and it failed after running for over 2 hours due to a timeout.
 I've contacted Microsoft about this issue, and they've informed me that it's a known issue and that they're working on a fix.
 Unfortunately, they can't provide a timeline for when this will be resolved.

 If you also encounter this issue, please upvote [Support updating certificates generated in Key Vault (Bug)](https://feedback.azure.com/d365community/idea/de682266-c5fb-ee11-a73c-000d3a012948) on the Azure Feedback Forum.
 Hopefully, this will speed up the process of getting it fixed.